 A sensory food aversion is when a child refuses to eat certain foods because of their sensory experience of that food.

-It’s often labelled picky eating but children with sensory feeding aversions can actually stop eating because it’s so unpleasant.
+It’s often labelled fussy eating or extreme picky eating but children with sensory feeding aversions can actually stop eating because it’s so unpleasant.

 Advice like “they’ll eat when they’re hungry” isn’t true of these children.

-Children with sensory aversions to food are sometimes referred to as having a paediatric feeding disorder, ARFID or misdiagnosed as having an eating disorder.
-Many will go on to require tube feeding or rely on nutritional supplements as a means for survival.
+Many children with ARFID or PFD will go on to require tube feeding or rely on nutritional supplements as a means for survival.

-These children do not grow out of it, they need specialist feeding therapy in order to get better.
+These children do not grow out of it, they need specialist feeding therapy from a multidisciplinary team of healthcare professionals in order to get better.

-Is a sensory food aversion all about the texture of food?
+Are sensory food aversions all about the texture of food?